About Us

 Director

 Ruth Harrison joined Spread the Word in 2015.
 Her working life has been in the field of the arts and particularly in literature.
 She has been Director of Apples and Snakes, a literature development officer and programme manager at The Reading Agency.
-She is passionate about not only widening people’s engagement with writers and writing but also in developing writing talent.
-Widening participation and engagement alongside developing and building awareness of new voices has been core to her work.
+She is passionate about not only widening people’s engagement with writers and writing but also in supporting writing talent.
+Opening up opportunities alongside developing and building awareness of new voices has been core to her work.

 At Spread the Word, Ruth is responsible for leading the company artistically and strategically and working with our highly skilled and dedicated team to make a difference to and for writers and their audiences in London.